decidables/decidables/sites/detectable/src/threshold.md

   <detectable-response feedback="none"></detectable-response>
 </sdt-example-model>

-Or the threshold can be set lower, so that even with weak evidence, the model will :key[Respond Present] (and thus the evidence must be lower to :key[Respond Absent]).
-In this case, we say that the model is biased towards responding :key[Present]:
+Or the threshold can be set *lower*, so that even with weak evidence the model will respond :key['present'].
+In this case, the model will respond :key['absent'] for a narrower range of values, and we say that the model is biased towards responding :key['present']:

 <sdt-example-model>
   <detectable-control run pause reset trials="10" duration="500"></detectable-control>